Working with you and your child.

 Perhaps you’re concerned that she is overwhelmed by her emotions, maybe his teachers call with bad news more often than you’d like.

 Together, we will work as a team to teach your child self-regulation skills, feelings identification and social skills.
 All key components to living a happy, healthy childhood.
 Reach out and let's get to work!

-I have specialized training in attachment based play therapy to address parent-child relationship issues originating in biological families, foster care, or adoption.
+Whitney has specialized training in attachment based play therapy to address parent-child relationship issues originating in biological families, foster care, or adoption.
 This approach has proven effective in improving relationships and as a result, the child's behavior.

 Tell me more: